-Get protocol information corresponding to a protocol name - asynchronous version asynchronous version of getprotobyname()
+Get protocol information corresponding to a protocol name - asynchronous version hWnd wMsg name

-HANDLE PASCAL FAR WSAAsyncGetProtoByName (HWND hWnd, unsigned int wMsg, const char FAR name, char FAR buf, int buflen);
+HANDLE PASCAL FAR WSAAsyncGetProtoByName (

+HWND hWnd, unsigned int wMsg,

+const char FAR name, char FAR buf, int buflen);

-- hWnd - The handle of the window which should receive a message when the asynchronous request completes. - wMsg - The message to be received when the asynchronous request completes. - name - A pointer to the protocol name to be resolved.
+The handle of the window which should receive a message when the asynchronous request completes.

+A pointer to the protocol name to be resolved.